 In general, your own solution is an excellent way to go, but it is challenging to make it work, even with all its seeming simplicity.
 You will always want something extra.
 It will take development and support time while achieving good performance is also not a trivial task.
 The worst thing is that you can miss the error in the data and draw the wrong conclusions.
 In short, if you can assemble a data team, then this should be your option.

-Usually, multiple analysts are selected to compare their accuracy, often taking free and paid ones.
+It’s worth trying multiple analysts to compare their accuracy, often having to use both the free and the paid ones.

 The development and implementation of any analytics system starts with drawing up a map/list of events you want to track.
 After two weeks of hard work on the event table, you get something like this: